 But "let your works shine," saith He; but now all our shops and gates shine!
 You will now-a-days find more doors of heathens without lamps and laurel-wreaths than of Christians.
 What does the case seem to be with regard to that species (of ceremony) also?
 If it is an idol's honour, without doubt an idol's honour is idolatry.
 If it is for a man's sake, let us again consider that all idolatry is for man's sake; let us again consider that all idolatry is a worship done to men, since it is generally agreed even among their worshippers that aforetime the gods themselves of the nations were men; and so it makes no difference whether that superstitious homage be rendered to men of a former age or of this.
 Idolatry is condemned, not on account of the persons which are set up for worship, but on account of those its observances, which pertain to demons (Tertullian.
 On Idolatry, Chapter XV.
 Translated by S. Thelwall.
 Excerpted from Ante-Nicene Fathers, Volume 3.
 Edited by Alexander Roberts and James Donaldson.
 American Edition, 1885.
 Online Edition Copyright © 2004 by K. Knight).

 What Tertullian seems to be saying is that observing New Year's celebrations make Christians appear to be followers of pagan gods, and since the pagans would not intentionally celebrate days considered by many to be Christian, Christians should not celebrate days that are honored by the heathen.
 Specifically, he felt that those who profess Christ should not celebrate New Year's or other pagan days, as even the observance is a form of idolatry.
+New Year's was also observed in honor of the goddess Strenua/Strenia, the goddess of purification and well being.
+It may partially be because of her that New Year's resolutions and vows are made.

 The Catholic Encyclopedia reports: